cxxzcc/myNotes/ds/data analysis.md

 a) How would you use a data profiling tool to discover these anomalies?
 Please explain.

-DataCleaner to check the number of NULL values
+DataCleaner

-check the string length or word count
+check the number of NULL values check the string length or word count

 # 5